Why Reading Notes Is Not Enough to Get a High ATAR

 That shift changes everything.

-If you want a stronger study system, the clearest next step is to join the HSCAssociate Platform and start building a real weekly feedback loop.
+If you want a stronger study system, the clearest next step is to replace one long note-reading block this week with one active task and one correction block.

 Start small and make it measurable: